szobov/szobov.github.io/_posts/2018-12-23-smart-pointers-and-async-code.md

 * content
 {:toc}

-One day I've spent some time to debug very odd **sigfault**, that was caused by careless using of `std::shared_ptr` and `boost::asio`'s callbacks.
+One day I've spent some time to debug very odd **segfault**, that was caused by careless using of `std::shared_ptr` and `boost::asio`'s callbacks.
 It was easy to fix, but difficult to find the root of a problem.
 Here is a small advice, how you can avoid this mistake.

 ### Advice